A beetle infestation killed hundreds of millions of trees. Here’s how they can be made into affordable housing

 Since its discovery in the U.S. in 2002, the emerald ash borer has killed hundreds of millions of ash trees, drastically transforming entire forest ecosystems in the process.
 As of October 2018, infestations have been found in 35 U.S. states and several Canadian provinces.

-Ash wood is used as a material for furniture, flooring, and baseball bats, and in the past, was used in heavy timber construction.
+Ash wood is used as a material for furniture, flooring, and baseball bats, and, in the past, was used in heavy timber construction.
 The larvae of the emerald ash borer hatch underneath the tree’s bark, which hinders the plant’s ability to transport nutrients throughout its trunk, causing it to decay.

 The infestation has left arborists, researchers, and scientists scrambling to find a way to slow the spread or repurpose the infested trees.
 With emerald ash borers creeping into Cornell University’s Arnot Research Forest in upstate New York, we wanted to see if we could figure out a method to make use of dying ash trees as building material.